parashardhapola/scarf/docs/source/install.rst

 **Step 4:**

-Now, in your terminal, type this to install the latest version of Nabo:
+Now, in your terminal, type this to install the latest version of Scarf:
-``pip install scarf``
+``pip install scarf-toolkit``